 You can accept incoming calls at no cost via your Bitrix24 SIP PBX.
 Use free minutes to test the service and if you like it click Buy SIP-connector button.

-- You need to buy SIP-connector only once, no matter how many SIP PBXs you need to connect.
+- You need to buy only one SIP-connector, no matter how many SIP PBXs you need to connect.

 - SIP-connector needs to be purchased separately and is not related to Telephony balance.